csev/RPS/README.md

 You can use the idconfig command on Mac (and I think on Windows) to find your IP address of your workstation.

 Once you have the server URL, you enter the Pairing code and start playing.
 There is extensive logging so you can watch what is going on in the console.
+You can play against yourself in the Android application and in the browser to test.
+You will rack up the game count but yur score will stay zero because you will both win and lose each game.

 As always, this is early days and comments are welcome.